hemidactylus/mlops-speedrun-spamclassifier/README.md

 will handle the data of our app users.
 The app (front-end) is a simple SMS service, whereby users can visualize their inbox.

-> Throughout this demo, of course, security, authentication and other matters
+> Throughout this demo, security, authentication and other matters
-> are ignored for the sake of simplicity. _Don't do this in production._
+> are ignored to better focus on the main topics. _Don't do this in production._

 The API has endpoints to retrieve the messages stored as belonging to a given user's inbox (either all of them or one by one by their message ID).